teppokoivula/VersionControlForTextFields/README.md

 ## Getting started

-Copy VersionControlForTextFields folder to /site/modules/, go to Admin > Modules, hit "Check for new modules" and install Process Changelog.
-Revision History For Text Fields module will be installed automatically with Version Control For Text Fields.
+Copy VersionControlForTextFields folder to /site/modules/, go to Admin > Modules, hit "Check for new modules" and install Version Control For TextFields.
+Revision History For Text Fields module will be installed automatically.

 After installing this module you need to configure it before anything really starts happening.
 Most configuration options (essentially templates and fields